New Jersey Attorneys Advocating for Victims of Failure to Diagnose or Treat Gestational Diabetes

 Diabetes represents a serious health concern for millions of Americans, affecting the way in which their cells convert glucose (sugar) into energy, and causing significant health problems if inadequately managed.
 Similarly, gestational diabetes affects women during pregnancy, causing high blood sugar and placing undue stress on the mother and her baby.
 Typically, gestational diabetes occurs in the middle of the pregnancy term.
 If gestational diabetes is not diagnosed and treated in a timely manner, the risks to the mother and child are manifold.
 For instance, it may cause collateral consequences for the mother such as preeclampsia or developing Type 2 diabetes after child birth.
 It may also place the child at risk for birth injuries such as shoulder dystocia or brachial plexus injures, as well as related conditions such as Erb’s Palsy.

 When obstetricians and other medical professionals fail to adequately diagnose and treat gestational diabetes, the results can be catastrophic.
 Fortunately, the law provides a mechanism through which to hold them accountable for their negligence.
 At Fronzuto Law Group, our skilled attorneys advocate for victims of OB-GYN errors, hospital negligence, and other forms of pediatric and medical malpractice across New Jersey.
 Our specialization in this highly complex area of the law, and our commitment to taking on a limited number of cases, has allowed us to develop extensive knowledge regarding both the medical and legal implications of these cases.
 We leverage this arsenal of information on a regular basis to achieve maximum compensation for our clients and their families.
-To find the answers to your questions and learn more about the options that may be available to you, contact our offices anytime at 973-435-4551 or toll free at 888-409-0816.
+To find the answers to your questions and learn more about the options that may be available to you when you suffered harm due to gestational diabetes malpractice, contact our offices anytime at 973-435-4551 or toll free at 888-409-0816.

 Gestational Diabetes: The Risks